How To Make Sublimation Prints Brighter? (9 Easy Ways)

 2. Choose The Compatible Sublimation Ink

-The second factor is the sublimation ink that you use to copy your art and craft on paper or fabric.
-The ink needs to be flawless with excellent compatibility with the fabric that you are using to get the print on in order to get brighter, wear-free prints.
+The second factor is the sublimation ink that you use to copy your art and craft on paper and substrate.
+The ink needs to be flawless with excellent compatibility with the substrate that you are using to get the print on in order to get brighter, wear-free prints.

 The effectiveness of sublimation inks also depends on the kind of sublimation printer that you are using.
 Opt for the best sublimation inks that are also compatible with your printer and do not affect the device or the final output itself.